JacobNoahGlik/GradeAssistant_PoC/README.md

     1. By default, it's located in your `output` folder (`./output/gradebook_report.csv`).
     2. To change, go to `Presets.GRADEBOOK_REPORT_LOCATION` (type: `string`)
     3. To change, you can alternatively run `python3 update.py --show-all`
 4. `rubric.csv` is a file representing the rubric AI uses to grade questions.
 This file can be found in your Google Spreadsheet in the `Rubruc` tab/sheet.
 If the file does not exist locally before you run the program, it will automatically download the file from the Google Spreadsheet.
-If the tab/sheet in your Google Spreadsheet titled `"Rubruc"` does not exist it may cause an issue for the program.
+If the tab/sheet in your Google Spreadsheet titled `"Rubruc" does not exist, it may cause an issue with the program.
     1. By default, it's located in your current folder (`./rubric.csv`).
     2. To change, go to `Presets.RUBRIC_LOCATION` (type: `string`)
     3. To change, you can alternatively run `python3 update.py --show-all`